lehy/ocaml-sklearn/README.md

 Arguments taking string values are converted (in most cases) to polymorphic variants.

-Each module has a conversion function to `Py.Object.t`, so that you can always escape and use `pyml` directly if the API provided here is incomplete.
+Each module has a conversion function to `Py.Object.t` (called `to_pyobject`), so that you can always escape and use `pyml` directly if the API provided here is incomplete.

 No attempt is made to expose features marked as deprecated.